-Last week we had the chance to do something good . . . and missed it.
-We weren’t thinking.
-Forgot to engage.
+Last week I had the chance to do something good . . . and missed it.
+I wasn’t thinking.
 Mind was elsewhere, not tracking in the moment.
 Failed.

-But we spent enough time thinking about it afterwards to know exactly what to do next time.
+But I spent time afterwards thinking about it to know exactly what I’d do next time.
 Could turn into a gain down the road.

 The same is true of problems.
-We murmur about problems.
-What good is that?
 The best thing to do with a problem is to articulate what it is.
 That’s the first step toward innovation.
 Whether you’re building the Hoover Dam or helping a student reconcile with her parents, accomplishments begin as clearly articulated problems.

 Failure and problems are our friends.